 The application may only be made on the ground that the debtor has paid, or is able to pay, their debts in full.

-This function is carried out by the Bankruptcy Applications and Decisions team on behalf of the Accountant.
+This function is carried out by the Registrations and Bankruptcy Restrictions team on behalf of the Accountant.

 An application must be made on a Form 1 of the Applications and Decisions Regulation.
 If the trustee is submitting the application, this should be completed on BASYS.